NTCC-IT/Too-Hard/README.md

-# Too-Hard
+# Too  Hard
-An advanced class project completed for bonus credit due to its higher level of difficulty. ~ LemonsHQ
+This project was originally assigned as an advanced challenge for class and was considered beyond the standard difficulty level.
+Successful completion of the assignment earned bonus credit.